The Datsuns at Dingwalls

 Don’t be fooled by the sincerity of The Datsuns.
 They are no tribute act, nor are they pretenders masquerading as hardened rockers.
 Their abrasive sound is best heard live, as it is only then that you can be engulfed by the sheer avalanche of noise that they throw at you.
 Guitar solos are relentless, and the visceral sound they produce is an assault on the senses.
 Lead singer Dolf De Borst’s ragged howls only further the band’s prowess on stage, with a voice just as powerful as the almost primal rhythms.
 They are indeed “the real thing”, and for those with a penchant for heavy, scuzzy rock, The Datsuns are ideal candidates.

-For further information about The Datsuns and future events visit here.
+For further information and future events visit the Datsuns’ website here.

 Watch the video for Gods Are Bored here: